okhosting/awesome-storage/README.md

 * [RIAK S2](https://riak.com/products/riak-s2/) - Riak® S2 is a highly available, scalable, easy-to-operate object storage software solution that’s optimized for holding videos, images, and other files.
 It provides simple but powerful storage for large objects built for private, public, and hybrid clouds.

 * [OpenIO](https://www.openio.io/) - OpenIO SDS is an open source object storage solution ideal for Big Data, HPC and AI.
 With its distributed grid architecture and unique self-healing technology, OpenIO scales easily without mandatory data rebalancing, while delivering consistent high performance.
 OpenIO is S3 compatible and can be deployed on-premise or cloud-hosted, on any hardware that you choose.

+## Contributions welcome
+If you wish to contribute to this list, just fork, make tour changes and send me a pull request, I'l; be happy to review all of your suggestions :)